CephalofairGames/gloomhaven2e-faq/index.md

 **Section 112.3 (Scenario 54), Special Rules** <span class="hidden">The Gloom treats all Null/x0 cards as +0, not as Null/x0</span>

 **Items 129/130** Both Items 129 and 130 are marked as 129. <span class="hidden">Of these, the Helm of the Mountain is correctly numbered as 129; the Mountain Hammer should be item 130.</span>

+**Solo Scenarios, Saw** - "The City Guards do not perform turns as normal." is missing from the special rules.

 ![divider](/assets/images/divider.png)